Thomas Cook Tourism: 2020

-On 25 October, the Canary Islands were added to the United Kingdom travel corridor, and Thomas Cook began selling these on 23 October.
-On 16 December, Thomas Cook launched long-haul 'Flight + Hotel' bookings to quarantine free destinations including Dubai and Punta Cana.
-It was also announced that New York City, Las Vegas and Orlando would be offered from 1 May 2021 as British citizens could not travel to the United States due to COVID-19 regulations.
+In October 2020, Thomas Cook began selling holidays to the Canary Islands which had been added to the UK's travel corridor.
+In December, Thomas Cook introduced quarantine-free long-haul destinations including Dubai and Punta Cana.
+It also announced that holidays in New York City, Las Vegas and Orlando would be offered from May 2021 provided COVID-19 regulations were relaxed to allow British citizens to travel to the United States.